TheJumpCloud/support/zero-touch/prestage_user_enrollment/README.md

 To verify that the required variables are set as expected.
 A test suite is included in this repository to verify the contents of the `jumpcloud_bootstrap_template.sh` and `postinstall.sh` scripts.
 If the the prestage user enrollment workflow is failing to start on a new system, running the tests can help identify points of failure.

-If manually downloading the files from this repository, simply download the `postinstall_verify.py`, `pue_verify.py` and `test_runner.py` files into a directory.
+If manually downloading the files from this repository, download the `postinstall_verify.py`, `pue_verify.py` and `test_runner.py` files into a directory.
 Within the test_runner.py script, change the location of the script variables to point to the `jumpcloud_bootstrap_template.sh` and `postinstall.sh` file locations respectively.

 ```py
 pue_verify.text_PUE.script = "../jumpcloud_bootstrap_template.sh"